 They aren’t.
 We work with the same ethical principles as a regular face-to-face consult and we still rely on high-quality, safe assessment and treatment advice that are tailored for your specific condition.
 We also ensure full compliance with the same strict privacy and confidentiality protocols for each patient, that we would for in-clinic consultations, including careful consideration of data gathering and storage.

-What do I need to set-up?
+Telehealth Checklist - What do you need to set-up?

 Is it effective?